ShenZheng2000/DarkCityScape_mIOU_mPA/README.md

 ![alt text](image.jpg)

 # Get Started
-Firstly, download the DarkCityScape dataset from [Baiduyun](https://pan.baidu.com/s/1--xG3uNuH_9rKzcHpQKqgQ) with passord 'wvhy'
+Firstly, download the DarkCityScape dataset from [Baiduyun](https://pan.baidu.com/s/1--xG3uNuH_9rKzcHpQKqgQ) with passord `wvhy`

-Secondly, download the DarkCityScape labels from [Baiduyun](https://pan.baidu.com/s/1SlNCx7SknnQ_NUD57e0Q4w) with password 'a2z5'
+Secondly, download the DarkCityScape labels from [Baiduyun](https://pan.baidu.com/s/1SlNCx7SknnQ_NUD57e0Q4w) with password `a2z5`

-Thirdly, put the predicted outcome (i.e., model output maps) in
+Thirdly, put the segmentation outcome of the enhanced images in

 `path_to_your_pred`

-And the Groudtruth in
+And the Groudtruth segmentation labels in

 `path_to_your_gt`

+Note:
-Note: you could refers to Dark.txt if you are not sure how to put the images.
+1. You could refers to `Dark.txt` if you are not sure how to put the images.
+2. The size of 'pred' and 'gt' should be same.

 Finally, run the following script

 `python main.py --pred path_to_your_pred --gt path_to_your_gt`

+The result of mIOU and mPA will be in `output_iou.txt` and `output_pa.txt`, respectively.

 # Sample Result